devtron-labs/tutorials/content/docs/workflow-editor.md

 ## External CI Pipeline

 You can use your existing CI Architecture, to create your own CI Architecture.
-For reference, click on
+For reference, click on [External CI Pipeline](https://github.com/kumarnishant/gett)

+## Linked CI Pipeline

+If there is only one build, it does not make sense to create multiple CI Pipelines, therefore `Linked CI Pipeline`.
+For reference, click on [Linked CI Pipeline](https://github.com/kumarnishant/gett)

 ## CD Pipeline